-Analytical CRMs use data mining techniques to track down information and data trends relevant to customer interests.
+Analytical CRMs use data mining techniques to track information and data trends relevant to customer interests.
 This allows them to offer a better picture of a company’s customer lifecycle: a process that encompasses customer identification, attraction, retention, and development.

 For example, a business may want to analyze how customers are interacting with its website.
 It has access to data about the online features customers are using, customers’ locations, and when they’re logging on.
 Having a comprehensive picture of this data could give salespeople insight into how, where, and when they should be reaching out to prospects.

-Instead of analyzing each of those dimensions individually, OLAP tools enable that business to conduct its analysis on all of them simultaneously.
+Instead of analyzing each of those dimensions individually, OLAP tools enable that business to conduct an analysis on all of them simultaneously.
 Additionally, with OLAP tools, that business could see how customers in specific regions are interacting with their website over specific time frames.

 Ultimately, OLAP tools are what an analytical CRM uses to validate hypotheses that may have been derived from information accrued by its other components.

 In the example provided above, the other parts of the CRM would have gathered the data on how, when, and where customers are interacting with the site.
-Its OLAP tools would have essentially clarified and applied that information, giving that business a better idea of how to conduct its sales, marketing, and service efforts.
+Its OLAP tools would have clarified and applied that information, giving that business a better idea of how to conduct its sales, marketing, and service efforts.

-Who Should Use an Analytical CRM?
+Who should use an analytical CRM?

-If you’re interested, it also wouldn’t hurt to have an employee -- or a few employees -- at your company willing to make a conscious effort to learn some pretty technical software.
+If you’re interested, it also wouldn’t hurt to have an employee — or a few — at your company who's willing to make a conscious effort to learn some pretty technical software.
 Analytical CRMs aren’t necessarily difficult to use, but they’ll take a bit more work on your company’s end to figure out.

-Interaction management is a process that tracks every interaction between a business and its customers -- whether through email, social media, face-to-face interactions, phone calls, or other communication channels.
+Interaction management is a process that tracks every interaction between a business and its customers — whether through email, social media, face-to-face interactions, phone calls, or other communication channels.

 Channel management takes interaction management a step further.
-It’s the process of using the information gathered and analyzed during interaction management to identify and, ultimately, pursue the communication channels that best suit customers’ preferences.
+It’s the process of using the information gathered and analyzed during interaction management to identify and, ultimately, pursue the communication channels that best suit customer preferences.

 Should your company’s customer service unit communicate primarily via email or chat?
 Should your sales team make a point of pursuing one-on-one meetings or phone calls with prospects?
 These are the kinds of questions that channel management is designed to answer.

-Who Should Use a Collaborative CRM?
+Who should use a collaborative CRM?

 The same goes for companies that rely heavily on cross-department communication.
 It goes without saying, but a collaborative CRM won’t be a good fit for any company not comfortable with customer information being shared liberally throughout the organization.

 With Copper, all your customer data is stored in one place, allowing everyone across your organization to be in the loop about any customer interaction or deal.
 The platform’s user-friendly interface also features custom pipelines and dashboards.
 Copper is a good choice for small businesses looking for a simple, straightforward CRM that integrates seamlessly with G Suite.

 Fortunately, most of the more prominent CRM platforms incorporate elements of all three types.
 Still, it’s important to recognize which kind of CRM best suits your needs and make your decision with that in mind.

 If you’re looking to streamline your sales, marketing, and customer service, you should err on the side of operational.
 Alternatively, if you're looking to use hard data to better understand your customers, prioritizing analytical may be the way to go.
-Lastly, if you want to make business synchronicity and collaboration your main priorities, you should explore collaborative CRMs.
+Lastly, if you want to make business synchronicity and collaboration main priorities, you should explore collaborative CRMs.

 Different systems suit different situations.
 Regardless of which way you may be leaning, you need to take the time to understand your company’s needs, resources, and culture before making the decision.